 - Click on the “Service Request” Button above.

-- Enter your email username and password and click Login.
+- Enter your district email address and computer/network password and click Login.

 - Click on “New Ticket”